Integration funding support

-- engaging additional teachers and school learning support officers (SLSOs) to assist with personalised learning and support for students in their classrooms
+- engaging additional teachers and SLSOs to assist with personalised learning and support for students in their classrooms

-- providing release for classroom teachers to undertake targeted professional learning regarding a specific disability
+- providing release for classroom teachers to undertake professional learning relating to the funded student

 - providing release for classroom teachers to evaluate and plan adjustments with parents and carers and other school staff.

-The student profile, completed by the school learning and support team and the parent or carer, provides an objective summary of the student's educational needs which, in conjunction with the severity of the disability, determines the level of funding provided to the school to support each student.
+- The student profile, completed by the school learning and support team and the parent or carer, provides an objective summary of the student's educational needs which, in conjunction with the degree of disability, determines the level of funding provided to the school to support each student.